 Storing and freezing instructions

-You can store leftovers in the refrigerator up to 3 days.
-Please be sure to wrap the baking dish very tightly with plastic wrap, that no air or odors from the fridge can go inside the Tiramisu.
+You can store leftovers in the refrigerator for up to 3 days.
+Please be sure to wrap the baking dish very tightly with plastic wrap so that no air or odors from the fridge can go inside the Tiramisu.

-If you want to freeze it, prepare as described, wrap tightly and chill for 4 hours in the fridge.
+If you want to freeze it, prepare as described, wrap it tightly, and chill it for 4 hours in the fridge.
 Then transfer to the freezer and freeze for up to 3 months.
 To thaw, transfer to the fridge for 24 hours.
 Dust with cocoa before serving.